midori-browser/core/README.md

 > **Spoilers:** For those more adventurous types out there, trying out the preview of the next version is only the switch of a channel away.

+# Installing Midori on Android

+You can opt-in for the [beta release on the Play Store](https://play.google.com/apps/testing/org.midori_browser.midori).

 # Building from source

 **Requirements**